 By Diane Small

 With the rise of the Clean Eating movement and with more people developing food sensitivities, there’s a new awareness that learning how to cook healthy, hearty meals at home is a huge first step we can all take towards good health.
-What most people don’t realise, however is that a poorly maintained kitchen can actually be hazardous to your health.
+What most people don’t realise, however is that there may be health hazards in your kitchen you never even thought about before.

 Even super-clean kitchens can be secret danger zones: indoor air pollution is made worse by draft-free energy efficient homes, air fresheners and cleaning products.
 Here’s a scary fact: scientists have found that cooking with a gas cooker in a modern kitchen could expose you to higher levels of pollution than walking through a smog-filled city centre!